 Groups are made up of at least fifteen people (both adults and children, infants not included).
 Group booking conditions and air transport ticket confirmation are determined by the group reservation convention as agreed between the airline and the group representative (designated adult).

 The flight times as indicated by Air Calédonie may be modified without prior notice.
 We advise you to check your flight times before your trip.

-You may pay for your online tickets with a credit card: Visa or Mastercard.
+You may pay for your online tickets with a credit card: Visa, Mastercard.
 Payment is fully secured by encryption and conforms to the highest industry standards.
 You will automatically receive a trip summary once your transaction has been completed.
 Online payment is irrevocable.
 In case of fraudulent use of the credit card, the purchaser may demand the cancellation of the payment by card, the sums paid will be credited or restituted.
 The holder of a credit card is not liable if the disputed payment has been proved fraudulently, at a distance, without the physical use of his card, and without negligence on his part.
 In order to obtain a refund of the fraudulent debit and any bank charges that the transaction may have caused, the cardholder must contest the debit in writing with his bank within the time limits stipulated in the contract binding him to his bank.